Early Life

 Philanthropy

-While specific philanthropic details are not readily available in the search results, it is known that Bloor has made substantial donations to the Conservative Party.
+While specific amounts are not available in the search results, Bloor has made significant donations to the Conservative Party.